Weiran-Zou/mern-places-sharing-backend/README.md

 # PlaceShare MERN Application Backend

 ## Introduction
-An Express application integrating with MongoDB for handling requests for PlaceShare app.
+The backend of the PlaceShare MERN app is developed using Express.js, Node.js, and MongoDB for handling user and place-related requests.
-The backend includes the following key features:
+It includes the following key features:
-- Created RESTful API endpoints to handle user and place-related requests
+- RESTful API endpoints to handle user and place-related requests
-- Implemented JWT-based authentication and authorization to manage secure, stateless session
+- JWT-based authentication and authorization to manage secure, stateless session
-- Integrated MongoDB for data storage and interaction using Mongoose
+- Integration with MongoDB for data storage and interaction using Mongoose
-- Enabled image uploading and management via Cloudinary
+- Cloudinary integration for image upload and management

 ## Technologies used
 - Express.js